Home

 Political Psychology

-(Photo Credit: Thomas Hawk)
+(Photo Credit: Newfrontiers)

 What is Political Psychology?

-According to Marta L. Cottam et al political psychology is about explaining a range of political behavior from familiar political behavior i.e. voting, to seemingly inconceivable behavior such as mass terror.
+According to Marta L. Cottam et al political-psychology is about explaining a range of political behavior from familiar political behavior i.e. voting, to seemingly inconceivable behavior such as mass terror.

 The roots of political psychology can be traced back to the 1940s when psychoanalytic research into personality and politics became fashionable.
 In more recent times, however, political psychologists have tended to embrace the scientific method as a way of understanding and predicting political behaviour and the discipline has grown increasingly important and influential as a result.